zli87/Processor-and-Accelerator/README.md

 2. Optimizing Non-Critical Path:

-    However, non-critical paths don't have critical paths characteristic.
+    However, non-critical paths don't have critical path's characteristic.
 I can't find a clear relation between non-critical paths and cell areas.
 For example, I tried two different coding styles in part of logic and remained all the rest.
 The two coding styles show as follows:

     case 1. cell area: 1394
     ```